BluntSporks/abbreviation/README.md

 * Abbreviations should be at least three letters long.

 ### Meaning
-* Abbreviations should not be whole words that mean something else, for example, fact for factorial.
+* Abbreviations should not be whole words that mean something else.
 * Abbreviations should not just consist of the prefix of a word, for example, sym for symbol or syl for syllable.

 ### Interpretation